cnap/grammaticality-metrics/README.md

 }
 ```

-This repository contains two metrics:
+## Contents

+1. `codalab/`
+   - Code for evaluating GEC output of the CoNLL 2014 test set using combination of metrics and reference sets.
+   - The platform for scoring output can be found at https://competitions.codalab.org/competitions/12731
+   - This contains the an error-count method using [Language Tool](https://languagetool.org/) and interpolations of LT with existing GEC metrics GLEU, I-measure, and M2.
+2. `heilman-et-al/`
-1. A linguistic feature-based model: a slightly modified implementation of Heilman et al. (2014), [*Predicting Grammaticality on an Ordinal Scale*](http://www.aclweb.org/anthology/P14-2029).
+   -  A linguistic feature-based model
+   - a slightly modified implementation of Heilman et al. (2014), [*Predicting Grammaticality on an Ordinal Scale*](http://www.aclweb.org/anthology/P14-2029).

-2. An error-count method using [Language Tool](https://languagetool.org/).